School Based Support

 Visit the Textbooks page for information on ordering your course materials.

 Registration for this program cannot be completed online.
-For registration instructions, please contact cecommunity [at] mohawkcollege.ca.
+For information on course registration, please contact cecommunity [at] mohawkcollege.ca.

 Click on the course number below to check current availability.